CosmicPhoenix171/Books/Phoenix Rising Ch.1.md

 They sat down, and Stella tried to compose herself.
 The warmth of the pendant had subsided slightly, but the crack was still glowing faintly.
 Emma’s eyes widened further when she noticed the crack.

-“Stella, your pendant is cracked... and glowing!”
+“Stella, your pendant is cracked... and glowing\!”
 Emma exclaimed, her voice filled with concern.

 Stella looked down at the pendant, her heart racing.
 “I know.
 I don’t understand what’s happening.”